fachwerk-dev/create-fachwerk/slides/slides.md

 ## Style current slide

-To style the the _current_ slide, add `class:` to the metadata with Tailwind classes.
+To style the _current_ slide, add `class:` to the metadata with Tailwind classes.

 Here's how to make the background light amber using [Tailwind color classes](https://tailwindcss.com/docs/customizing-colors):